b33p024/gr-project/README.md

   >[nfstream](https://github.com/nfstream/nfstream) *: 'a Python framework providing fast, flexible, and expressive data structures designed to make working with online or offline network data both easy and intuitive.'*

 ## Installing requirements:
-  Use your current version of pip for install nfstream
+  Use your current version of pip to install nfstream
   > pip3 install nfstream

 ## Description: